 Your Medicare plan likely has benefits that travel with you.
 As one example, Priority Health Medicare members traveling outside of Michigan can use this helpful travel information when using their plan with an out-of-network provider.
 Priority Health’s Medicare plans also include unlimited world-wide coverage for emergency and urgently needed services and the same copay as at home.
 Additionally, if you’re authorized to be admitted to the hospital from an ER visit while you’re away from home, your hospital stay will be covered as an in-network benefit.

 Many health plans offer travel assistance to all members, which eliminates the need to purchase additional, and often costly, medical or travel assistance coverage.
-At Priority Health, for example, members and their dependents have access to Assist America® at no extra cost—and starting in 2020, Priority Health MAPD members will have access to this service as well.
+At Priority Health, for example, members and their dependents have access to Assist America® at no extra cost.
+Priority Health MAPD members can access to this service as well.
 It’s available whenever members are traveling more than 100 miles from home or in another country.
 Coverage includes:

 - Pre-trip planning services: Visa and immunization requirements, security and natural disaster alerts and more.
 Multilingual, trained and emergency-dispatch certified assistance is available to help 24 hours a day, 365 days a year with one-touch access through the free app.